TABLE OF CONTENTS

 • use native gestures whenever possible,

-• adding privacy policy,
+• adding a privacy policy,

-• pass iOS specific guidelines [link].
+• pass iOS-specific guidelines [link].

 Deploying to App Stores